What is malaria?

 Place where you will spend the evenings and nights.
 (Anopheles mosquitoes bite most often during nighttime hours from dusk to dawn.)

 What are the symptoms of malaria?

 Early stages of malaria may be similar to the flu.
-The following are the most common symptoms of malaria.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+These are the most common symptoms of malaria:

 How is malaria diagnosed?